 Who is affected by the benefit cap

-The benefit cap applies if you (and your partner if you live together):
+The benefit cap applies if you:

-- are of working age
+- are working age

 - don't qualify for an exemption